Theme

 CubeSandbox

-CubeSandbox is sandbox infrastructure for AI agents, positioned around fast startup, isolation, high concurrency, and self-hosted code-execution workflows.
+CubeSandbox is TencentCloud sandbox infrastructure for AI agents, built around KVM MicroVMs, E2B-compatible code execution, templates, snapshots, and self-hosted runtime management.

-The official repository presents CubeSandbox as sandbox infrastructure for agent code execution rather than an agent product itself.
+The July 2026 v0.5.0 release adds project-reported AutoPause/AutoResume, ARM64 support, a TencentCloud Terraform deployment path, and network-hardening work.
+That makes it most relevant for technical readers comparing where agent code should run, pause, resume, and reach outside services.
 Use this as a first read, not a recommendation.
 Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is